shopgate/connect-doc/markdown/introduction/shopgate-connect/development-process.md

 # Development Process

-Follow these steps to develop on the Shopgate CONNECT platform:
+Follow these steps to develop on the Shopgate platform:

-1. Register as a developer in the Developer Center.
+1. Register as a developer in the [Developer Center](https://developer.shopgate.com/admin/login).
 2. Create a new developer organization or join an existing organization.
-A Shopgate Partner Manager will review your application and enable your accounts.
+A Shopgate partner manager will review your application and enable your accounts.
 You receive an email when your accounts are enabled.
 3. Create sandbox apps for your development.

-The CONNECT platform SDK helps you to develop extensions and themes on your local computer.
+The platform SDK helps you to develop extensions and themes on your local computer.
 It comes with a lightweight command line tool to set up your environment, enable pipeline step execution locally and test the theme within the browser.

 !["Development Process"](../../../assets/dev-process.png)